-Two young divers, MZ and JS died while diving the wreck of the Forest City.
-These divers were wearing CO2 vests which at 150 feet would provide 1.25 pound lift when deployed against net negative buoyancies of approximately 10 to 12 pounds.
+Two young divers, M.Z. and J.S. died while doing the wreck of the Forest City.
+These divers were wearing CO2 vests which at 45 m (150 ft) would provide 0.5 kg (1.25 lb) lift when deployed against net negative buoyancy of approximately 4.5- 5.5 kg (10 to 12 lb).
 Neither reached the surface nor survived, so the exact role played by this deficiency remains speculative.

-The diver TR referred to earlier droned because he failed to inflate his vest on the surface.
+The diver T.R. referred to earlier drowned because he failed to inflate his vest on the surface.
 He was unable to do so because it had a power inflator but he was out of air.
 It had an oral inflator but he was fighting so hard for breath he could not spare any.
 It had no CO_2 or alternative last ditch fill system.

 The solutions are fairly obvious and simple.
-An independent fill system for the vest.
-This should be breathable one is diving in cold water deeper than 50 feet.
-The training required for safe use of the system should be part of all diver courses.
-There is a new inadequacy in equipment
+An independent filling system for the vest.
+This should be breathable air if one is diving in cold water deeper than 15 m (50 ft).
+The training required for safe use of the system should be part of all diver training courses.
+There is a new inadequacy in equipment which, as far as I am aware, has yet to produce a casualty that I would like to mention in passing.